Revisiting 2-3 Red-Black Trees with a Pedagogically Sound yet Efficient Deletion Algorithm: The Parity-Seeking Delete

-We report both the average number of rotations and the average execution time.
-Table~\ref{table:exp-rotations} shows the number of rotations for each algorithm, normalized by $n \log n$ and multiplied by $1000$ for better readability.
-As it can be seen, the average number of rotations in LLRB is almost 2 times of RB and 2-3-4 RB in the \algname{insert} and almost 20 times in the \algname{delete} algorithm, showing extreme inefficiency of LLRB.
-Comparing RB and 2-3 RB, we observe that the number of rotations in the \algname{insert} algorithm of 2-3 RB trees is almost $1.5$ times of that of RB trees.
-The number of rotations in the \algname{delete} algorithm of RB and 2-3 RB trees are almost equal.
-In fact, the number of rotations of the \algname{delete} algorithms of RB and 2-3 RB are identical and the observed difference is solely due to the different initial trees obtained by different insertion algorithms.
-As expected, the number of rotations of RB and 2-3-4 RB trees are identical.
+We report the number of rotations, visited nodes during the top-down pass, visited nodes during the bottom-up pass, and the execution time.
+For each size of data $n$, we randomly shuffled the integers $1$ to $n$ twice, and used one random shuffling for insertion and the other for search and deletion.
+For size 1K we repeated the experiment 1000 times.
+For sizes 10K and 100K we repeated the experiment 100 times.
+For sizes 1M and 10M we repeated the experiment 10 times.